johndjameson/johndjameson.com/source/blog/typographic-units-in-css.md

 ![Ch units equal a 0 character's width](typographic-units-ch-units.svg)

-With this constaint in mind, here are some of the use cases where I've found `ch` units to be particularly useful:
+With this constraint in mind, here are some of the use cases where I've found `ch` units to be particularly useful:

 - Setting a container's width
 - Letter-spacing text (instead of using height-based units like `em`)